youzarsiph/code-iq/CONTRIBUTING.md

 - Engage in constructive discussions and provide thoughtful feedback.
 - Help answer questions and contribute to resolving issues.

-By following these guidelines, you can make meaningful contributions to CodeStar CLI and help us deliver a better tool for developers.
+By following these guidelines, you can make meaningful contributions to CodeIQ and help us deliver a better tool for developers.
 Thank you for your contributions!